phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_nar.md

 | Y2’  | NULL | 4e2 |
 |Y2’ + Y2’|Y2’|4e2|

-Go to *CellBlender > Plot Output Settings* to set up a plot as follows:
+Go to `CellBlender > Plot Output Settings` to set up a plot as follows:

 ![image-center](../assets/images/motifs_norm6.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Set the molecule name as Y1
+2. Set the molecule name as `Y2`.
-3. Ensure “World” is selected
+3. Ensure `World` is selected.
-4. Make sure “Java Plotter” is selected
+4. Ensure `Java Plotter` is selected.
-5. Ensure “One Page, Multiple Plots” is selected
+5. Ensure `One Page, Multiple Plots` is selected.
-6. Ensure “Molecule Colors” is selected
+6. Ensure `Molecule Colors` is selected.

-Repeat the above steps for the following molecules
+You should now have both `Y1` and `Y2` plotted.

 | Molecule Name|Selected Region|
 |:--------|:-------:|
 | Y1| World|
 | Y2| World|

-Go to *CellBlender > Run Simulation* and select the following options:
+We are now ready to run the simulation comparing simple regulation and negative autoregulation.
+To do so, go to `CellBlender > Run Simulation` and do the following:

 ![image-center](../assets/images/motifs_norm7.png){: .align-center}

-1. Set the number of iterations to “20000”
+1. Set the number of iterations to `20000`.
-2. Ensure the time step is set as “1e-6”
+2. Ensure the time step is set as `1e-6`.
-3. Click Export & Run
+3. Click `Export & Run`.

-Click on *CellBlender > Reload Visualization Data*
+Click on `CellBlender > Reload Visualization Data` to visualize the result of the simulation.

 ![image-center](../assets/images/motifs_norm8.png){: .align-center}

 You have the option of watching the animation within the Blender window by clicking the play button at the bottom of the screen.

-Now go back to *CellBlender > Plot Output Settings* and scroll to the bottom to click “Plot”
+Now return to `CellBlender > Plot Output Settings` and scroll to the bottom to click `Plot`.

 ![image-center](../assets/images/motifs_norm9.png){: .align-center}